U.S. Dollar Index: Trading

 US Dollar Index futures are traded for 21 hours a day on the ICE platform with futures having a March/June/September/December quarterly expiration cycle.
+The futures are physically settled and can be redeemed for the underlying currencies the third Wednesday after expiration.
 It is also available indirectly in exchange-traded funds (ETFs), options, contracts for difference and mutual funds.